 Stops a single RTView Enterprise Monitor configuration specified in the rtvservers.dat file:

-stop_rtv [Configuration Name]
+stop_rtv [Configuration Name] (Append .sh on UNIX)

 Configuration Name is the RTView Enterprise Monitor configuration name specified in the rtvservers.dat file.
 The action applies to all servers or clients specified in the configuration.